Virgin of Mercy: Veneration

 The liturgical feast day of Our Lady of Mercy is celebrated annually in the General Roman Calendar on September 24.

-One of the most famous shrines of the Virgin of Mercy is located in the Gate of Dawn in Vilnius, Lithuania.
-The Divine Mercy image and Divine Mercy Sunday were celebrated for the first time there thanks to the effort of Blessed Michał Sopoćko who fulfilled the wish of Jesus revealed to Faustina Kowalska.

 Our Lady of Mercy is the co-patroness, along with St. Mark, of the Roman Catholic Diocese of Venice in Florida.

 Churches dedicated to her include the cathedral of Guasdualito in Venezuela and the National Shrine of La Virgen de las Mercedes, also known as "El Santo Cerro" in La Vega, Dominican Republic.

 Other contexts

 The term "Virgin of Mercy" is found in a number of other contexts not directly related to the image.
 It is a common translation of the Eleusa type of icon of the Virgin and Child.

 The Virgin of Mercy is patron saint of Barcelona, celebrated in the week-long La Mercè festival each year, but in this role is not especially associated with this type of image.
 The Order of the Blessed Virgin Mary of Mercy, founded, also in Barcelona, in 1218 by Saint Peter Nolasco, has used the image but is not particularly associated with it.

 In Santería, the Virgin of Mercy is syncretized with Obatala.